replicatedhq/help-center/content/docs/packaging-an-application/custom-metrics.md

 StatsD is configured to use the flush interval of 1 second.
 Using average aggregators with bucket size greater than 1 second may result in inaccurate data.

-## Defining Monitors
+## Defining Built-In Monitors

-Each custom monitor will be added as a tile to the Replicated dashboard.
+Each Built-In monitor will be added as a tile to the Replicated dashboard.
 The following elements are supported

 - `name` - String that will appear as the top label for the graph
 - `target` - Deprecated.
 Use `targets`.